charlie763/cwd-coding-challenge-1/README.md

 [spec-api]: https://github.com/alinan-vn/cwd-coding-challenge-1/blob/master/read-me-images/specific-api.PNG "spec-api"

 Looking at the API, the best way to do this is using the "IsDayTime" value.

+The Sun and Moon images are inside the 'home' folder located inside the 'components' folder.

 ### Temperature